LeetLLM

 Self-consistency: Best-of-N without a reward model

 When the answer is a comparable string (a number, a label, a parse), you can sometimes skip a learned reward model.
-Self-consistency samples several traces and returns the most frequent answer [8].
-It can improve selected reasoning benchmarks when correct answers concentrate more than incorrect ones, but majority vote is not verification: correlated wrong answers still win.
+Self-consistency samples several traces and returns the most frequent answer [8]Reference 8Self-Consistency Improves Chain of Thought Reasoning in Language Models.https://arxiv.org/abs/2203.11171.
+It can improve selected reasoning benchmarks when correct answers concentrate more than incorrect ones, but majority vote isn't verification: correlated wrong answers still win.
 Prefer an exact checker whenever available; use voting when endpoints are comparable and empirical evaluation supports it.

 Where beam search fits

 Beam search is the classic decoding baseline: keep the top-kkk most likely partial continuations at each step.
-It is easy to batch, but on tasks requiring distinct hypotheses its high-probability branches can become near-duplicates rather than useful alternatives.
-Evaluate it as a baseline or pruning mechanism against sampling and search on the task distribution you actually serve.
+It's easy to batch, but on tasks requiring distinct hypotheses its high-probability branches can become near-duplicates rather than useful alternatives.
+Evaluate it as a baseline or pruning mechanism against sampling and search on the task distribution you serve.

 When one path isn't enough: exploring a tree

 Some problems force you to backtrack.
-Imagine a warehouse robot that must pack orders into vans while respecting weight limits, fragile-item rules, and delivery time windows.
-If the robot assigns the heavy pallet to Van A and later discovers Van A can't cross the bridge, it needs to undo that decision and try Van C instead.
+Imagine a dependency resolver that must choose package versions while respecting API compatibility, Python version floors, and security advisories.
+If the resolver pins parser-v2 and later discovers that parser-v2 conflicts with the deployed runtime, it needs to undo that decision and try another branch.

-The diagram shows a search tree for our warehouse problem.
-From the initial state, three van assignments are possible.
-Thought B is pruned immediately because it violates a weight limit.
-Thought A looks promising, so it expands into two sub-assignments.
-A.2 turns out to break a time-window constraint and gets pruned.
+The dependency-resolution problem forms a search tree.
+From the initial state, three version choices are possible.
+Thought B is pruned immediately because it violates a runtime constraint.
+Thought A looks promising, so it expands into two sub-choices.
+A.2 turns out to break an API-compatibility constraint and gets pruned.
 A.1 and C.1 both reach valid solutions.

 To implement this, we maintain a search beam that keeps only candidate branches active.
 At each depth, the system generates multiple next steps, scores them with a task-specific evaluator, and prunes paths that fall below its threshold.
 That evaluator may be an exact constraint checker, a learned reward model, or a combination: